-One way to do this is to turn reading and writing lessons into games and activities.
-Not only will your child be more engaged in the learning process as a willing and enthusiastic participant, but both you and your child will enjoy the quality time together.
+One way to do this is to turn writing and reading lessons into games and activities.
+Not only will your child be more engaged in the learning process as a willing and enthusiastic participant, but both you and your child will enjoy quality time together.
 Your child’s reading and writing skills will improve right before your very eyes, and without any of the pressure or stress sometimes associated with rigid, traditional teaching methods.

 Here are a few ideas for developing reading and writing skills through games and activities for your seven-year-old: